“What is freelance writing anyways?”

 - You then submit your invoice via Paypal or accounting software like Freshbooks.

-- You get paid via PayPal or some other online merchant service like Quickbooks, Fresh or Stripe.
+- You get paid via PayPal or some other merchant service like Quickbooks, Fresh or Stripe.

 What is the Typical Freelance Writer Salary?